spe-uob/2020-HealthcareLake/docs/portfolio_b.md

 3. The analysts receive a message that these user credentials are not valid.
 4. Access to the data is not granted.

+### Additional Stakeholders

+As well as our primary stakeholder as described above, we have additional interacting and non-interacting stakeholders.
+Some of these interacting stakeholders will be local healthcare organisations that will be supplying data to the data lake.

+For example, one of these stakeholders will be the Bristol Student Health GP service.
+This service offers GP healthcare to the majority of students at the University of Bristol and would have the following user stories when interacting with our software.

+- A student may attend their GP with a health concern, which a GP can diagnose.
+A record of this can be sent to the data lake to be securely stored and used in analysis.
+- A student may have a measurement taken when attending the GP, for example a height, weight or blood pressure measurement.
+This measurement can be then sent to the data lake to be stored with their record.
+A healthcare organisation could then monitor change over time or carry out other analytics.
+- Finally a patient could contact the GP service to update their details, such as an address.
+This update of data can then be stored in the data lake to ensure that data is up to date.